KazKobara/ebcic/README.md

 rule_of_la | '`Rule of -ln(a)`' or '`Rule of -log_e(alpha)`'; Generalization of the '`Rule of three`' [Lou81,HL83,JL97,Way00,ISO/IEC19795-1] that is for `k=0` and `alpha=0.05` (95% confidence percentage), to other confidence percentages than 95% and `k=n`. | `k=0` or `k=n`
 wilson | `Wilson score interval` [Wil27].
 wilson_cc | `Wilson score interval with continuity correction` [New98].
-beta_approx | Approximated interval using beta function. normal | `Normal approximation interval` or `Wald confidence interval`. | `0<k<n`
+beta_approx | Approximated interval using beta distribution. normal | `Normal approximation interval` or `Wald confidence interval`. | `0<k<n`

 Result: